grapoza/vue-tree/README.md

 # vue-tree

-vue-tree is a Vue component that implements a TreeView control.
+vue-tree is a Vue component that implements a Tree View control.
 Its aim is to provide common tree options in a way that is easy to use and easy to customize.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Build status](https://ci.appveyor.com/api/projects/status/j8d19gt0vh16amhh/branch/master?svg=true)](https://ci.appveyor.com/project/Gregg/vue-tree/branch/master)

 ## Full Documentation

 See the full documentation over at the [project's Github Pages](https://grapoza.github.io/vue-tree/).
-This includes information on how to use and configure the treeview, features (both existing and planned) as well as some demos.
+This includes information on how to use and configure the tree view, features (both existing and planned) as well as some demos.

 ##  Installation